Flat-Coated Retriever

 How long do Flat-Coated Retrievers live?

-The average Flat-Coated Retriever life expectancy is between 8 and 10 years.
+The average Flat-Coated Retriever life expectancy is 8-10 years.
 Keep in mind that staying aware of the breed’s common health issues and care needs can maximize the chance you’ll enjoy many happy years with your best friend.

 Are Flat-Coated Retrievers rare or extinct?

-Flat-Coated Retrievers are somewhat rare today, and that’s because they have traits and characteristics that mean they’re not the ideal dog for the average family.
+Flat-Coated Retrievers are somewhat rare today.
 These dogs are highly intelligent and active, and they tend to retain their puppy-like behaviors even well into adulthood.
 This can make them more challenging than other, more calm breeds, so they’re not in as high demand as other breeds like the Lab or Golden Retriever.

 What are the most common Flat-Coated Retriever mixes?